 - Compose at least 2 new Posts with one picture each.
 Delete the sample built in post.

 - Create at least 3 pages for your site.
 Each page needs media (a picture or YouTube video will do.)

 - Your site needs to have at least 2 plugins installed and working.
 The default plugins don’t count.

 - Setup your page so you can post to it remotely from a mobile device.
-(Look for the WordPress App in your app store.)
+(WordPress App in Google Play, Apple App Store.)
 Post an article with a photo from your device.

 - Complete the Web Hosting Assignment.